 Other resources that helped me along the way – and that you might find useful as well – are: google-webfonts-helper, CSS Generators, CSS filter generator.

 And yes, this is the level of detail and care I put into everything I do, which is why I prefer to say no if we're not the right fit.
-But if all the cats and bright colors didn't make you click away, I'd love to chat and discover how we can make the world a better place together.
+But if all the cats and bright colours didn't make you click away, I'd love to chat and discover how we can make the world a better place together.
 You can send me a friendly email at alja@ialja.com.